mathiashelsen/chessWizard/README.md

 The stop condition is to check for check mate
 ```
   board.valid(): Check for check mate
+    for all piece of opposite player:
+      scores, moves = piece.getAllMoves()
+      // Check if the move would place the opposer at the kings position
+      if(move == board.piece[king])
+        return false
+    return true
 ```

 After a move has been made, the board has to be updated